omeka/Documentation/source/Reference/libraries/Omeka/Test/Bootstrap.rst

         Set resource container

-        By default, if a resource callback has a non-null return value, this value will be stored in a container using the resource name as the key.
+        By default, if a resource callback has a non-null return value, thisvalue will be stored in a container using the resource name as thekey.

         Containers must be objects, and must allow setting public properties.